Huge Impact Wrestling News: New Name, Debuting Wrestlers, New Direction

 New Direction of Impact Wrestling

 Interestingly, Impact Wrestling used the first episode of the new era to make sure the fans knew that this was a new era.
-Two men came out and spoke to the crowd in Bruce Pritchard and Dutch Mantell.
-Both men completely buried Dixie Carter and the old owners and let the fans know there were new things coming for the company.
+Bruce Pritchard and Dutch Mantell came out and spoke to the crowd.
+Both men completely buried Dixie Carter and the old owners, and let the fans know there were new things coming for the company.

-Pritchard was with the company recently and ProWrestling.net reported that his return is just as an on-screen role.
-He was brought back because his podcast is so popular and Jeff Jarrett hopes that his listeners will start to watch Impact Wrestling again since he is returning.
+Pritchard was with the company recently, and ProWrestling.net reported that his return is just as an on-screen role.
+He was brought back because his podcast is so popular, and Jeff Jarrett hopes that his listeners will start to watch Impact Wrestling again since he is returning.

-In his promo, Pritchard told the Impact Wrestling crowd that the company always had great wrestlers but previous owners refused to give them a chance to succeed.

 As for Dutch Mantell, the legendary southern wrestler was last seen in the WWE as Zeb Colter.
 Unlike Pritchard, Mantell is back as a booker and will book all the show’s angles along with Jeff Jarrett.
 He came out and name dropped AJ Styles, Samoa Joe, Kurt Angle, Bobby Roode, and more, and he said that the former owners chased them all off.
-He said they will make Impact Wrestling great again.
+He said they would make Impact Wrestling great again.

-411mania reported that Jeff Jarrett and Dutch Mantell will book Impact Wrestling in an old-school style where they make all the decisions and there is little room for any compromise.
+411mania reported that Jeff Jarrett and Dutch Mantell would book Impact Wrestling in an old-school style, where they make all the decisions, and there is little room for any compromise.

 Wrestlers Leaving Impact Wrestling

 Jim Ross blogged about the changes in Impact Wrestling and warned fans that there would be a number of popular stars who left as a result.
-He said this was not anythng against Jarrett, but it was just the way the business goes.
+He said this was not anything against Jarrett, but it was just the way the business goes.

 “With management changes and changes in booking philosophies, that is to be expected to some degree.
 It will be interesting to see who Impact designates as their first choices to assume vacant, main event level spots.”